-One thing that nearly all ergonomic keyboards have in common is that they split the keypad itself down the middle and angle the two halves outward toward the elbows in order to give the typist a more relaxed and natural feel.
-There is a large degree of variance between the models on the market when it comes to this particular piece of the design.
+One feature that nearly all ergonomic keyboards have in common is they split the keypad itself down the middle and angle the two halves outward toward the elbows to give the typist a more relaxed and natural feel.
+There is a large amount of variance between the keyboards on the market regarding this particular design piece.

-Our two favorite models when it comes to lateral angle options are the Kinesis Freestyle2 and the Goldtouch GTN-0099 V2.
-The Freestyle2 allows you to leave the two halves wholly assembled like a standard keyboard, articulate the device at the upper split using a flexible pivot, or completely disconnect the sides and angle them however your heart desires.
-The GTN-0099 can also be used as a standard keyboard or spread outward at the middle pivot up to 30 degrees.
+The Goldtouch GTN-0099 V2 and the Kinesis Freestyle2 are our two favorite models when it comes to lateral angle options.
+The Freestyle2 allows you to leave the two halves wholly assembled like a standard keyboard, articulate the device at the upper split using a flexible pivot, or completely detach the sides and angle them however you'd like.
+The Goldtouch can also be used as a standard keyboard or spread outward at the middle pivot up to 30 degrees.

 The amount of sound that these devices produce can be a deciding purchasing factor for some people and an insignificant element for others.
 If you work in an office, your coworkers might find your keyboard to be boisterous and distracting.
-On the other hand, if you're using it for gaming at home you likely already have the volume on your speakers turned up so extra noises may not matter.
+On the other hand, if you're using it for gaming at home, you likely already have the volume on your speakers turned up, so extra noises may not matter.
 We used our panel of professional product testers to subjectively judge each model in case there were any that were especially loud or annoying.

 — Ross Patton and Austin Palmer